Siemens defends $7.6 billion Dresser-Rand deal

-FRANKFURT Siemens (SIEGn.DE) executives defended their $7.6 billion (5 billion pound) deal to buy U.S. oilfield equipment firm Dresser-Rand DRC.N, saying oil demand would grow long-term and synergies could increase.
+FRANKFURT Siemens executives defended their $7.6 billion deal to buy U.S. oilfield equipment firm Dresser-Rand, saying oil demand would grow long-term and synergies could increase.

 "There's no reason to think there's a different valuation now than at the time we agreed it," Chief Financial Officer Ralf Thomas told journalists, responding to concerns about investments in shale exploration falling with the oil price.